-AF Bostäder has a new maintenance plan to be used to predict, simulate, cost-calculate and plan forthcoming maintenance.
+AF Bostäder has developed a new maintenance plan during 2017 to be used to predict, simulate, cost-calculate and plan forthcoming maintenance.
 Most important – carrying out the projects with retained customer satisfaction.

 AF Bostäder introduced its first maintenance plan in 2003.
 Since then, numerous projects have been carried out to revamp aspects such as facades, windows, balconies, outside areas, cycle parking spaces, stairwells, and not least, all of AF Bostäder’s corridor kitchens.